 Now that you’ve started to save money to put towards a real estate investment, it’s time to pick a market (or several) and a style of investing to pursue.

-The four main styles of real estate investing include:
+The five main styles of real estate investing include:

 - Sole proprietorship - you own the home alone